liorcode/cloud-computing-course/parking-lot/README.md

 This project uses Pulumi to create a cloud infrastructure for a parking lot management system.
 It consists of an API Gateway, a Lambda function and a DynamoDB table.

+## Code

+The code is organized as follows:

+- `index.ts`: The main Pulumi program that defines the infrastructure.
+`src/functions`: The Lambda function code.

 ## Deployment

 To deploy the infrastructure, you need to have Pulumi installed and configured.